persado/persado.github.io/_posts/2020-01-22-speed-up-rspec-boot-time.md

 Another option is the [Bumbler gem](https://github.com/nevir/Bumbler), if the snippet doesn't work for you.

-The first step was to build to build an empty spec file, so that we can check purely the RSpec loading and run time.
+The first step was to build an empty spec file to purely check RSpec's loading and run time.

 ```ruby
 require 'rails_helper'